 Archaeological surveys are an essential element in the development of scientific record of a site, either in the context of the preparation of a dig or a development or for preventive archeology.
-Their study provides a vision and a comprehensive understanding of the place without being on the field.
+The record’s study provides a vision and a comprehensive understanding of the place without being on the field.
 Thus the accuracy of the statement is a critical parameter.

 AGP selects and adapts the most appropriate and the most advanced technologies in laser scanning, photogrammetry, aerial photogrammetry (UAVs or helicopter) and the most powerful digital tools to make scrupulous records of each archaeological site, regardless of its type and topography.

 AGP realize survey on archaeological buildings .
-These surveys occur in connection with changes, improvements or new excavations of a site or archaeological monument and when it is necessary to keep the data of the various stages of construction sites.
+These surveys occur in connection with changes, improvements or new excavations of a site or an archaeological monument and, when it is necessary to keep the data of the various stages of construction sites.
 AGP has directed such photogrammetric and lasergrammetric surveys on the Haji Piada mosque in Afghanistan, on the St. Blaise church in Arles or in Tunisia, on the site of Dougga Capitol, World Heritage UNESCO.

 Caves and rock shelters

 AGP has developed an expertise in the archaeological survey of painted caves and rock shelters through reputable references.
 Our statements can be processed in 3D for conservation work or study such as the Neolithic site of Laas Geel in Somaliland, where AGP has worked with Xavier Gutherz, discoverer of the site and professor at the University of Montpellier 3, or for the realization of mediation tools to preserve rock shelters or the Font-de-Gaume Cave.

 The quality and reliability of AGP’s work has been acknowledged by scientific communities.